segdeha/blog/posts/segdehabbatical.md

 		<p>Spent a fantastic long weekend in and around Seattle that included catching up with old friends, seeing <a href="http://www.thehootenhallers.com/">one of the best shows of my life</a> at <a href="http://musiconthemounds.com/">Music on the Mounds</a>, jamming with my sister on her back patio, and speaking to a group of women developers at the <a href="http://adadevelopersacademy.org/">Ada Developers Academy</a>.</p>
 	</li>
 </ul>

-<p>In short, I have had a series of great experiences that I would not have had I been toiling away at my day job this whole time.
+In short, I have had a series of great experiences that I would not have had I been toiling away at my day job this whole time.
 For that, I am so grateful.
-It is a privilege to be in a position where I can take this time for myself.</p>
+It is a privilege to be in a position where I can take this time for myself.

-<p>Still, I can&#8217;t help but feel a little antsy a third of the way through my time off.
-I&#8217;m feeling the need to start turning my attention to the growing list of ideas and projects on the whiteboard in my apartment.
-I know I&#8217;ll be in Portland, Oregon, by the end of the year.
-I just don&#8217;t yet know what I&#8217;ll be doing for work.
-Time to figure that out!</p>
+Still, I can’t help but feel a little antsy a third of the way through my time off.
+I’m feeling the need to start turning my attention to the growing list of ideas and projects on the whiteboard in my apartment.
+I know I’ll be in Portland, Oregon, by the end of the year.
+I just don’t yet know what I’ll be doing for work.
+Time to figure that out!

-<p>After I spend spend a few days in Austin next week, that is….</p>
+After I spend spend a few days in Austin next week, that is….

-<h3>Update: November 3, 2015</h3>
+### Update: November 3, 2015

-<p>I&#8217;m back to share what I&#8217;ve been up to over the 10½ weeks since I first posted this. <strong>TL;dr:</strong> More travel, plus adventures closer to home, and the beginnings of me poking my head up to survey possibilities in the world of the working.</p>
+I’m back to share what I’ve been up to over the 10½ weeks since I first posted this. **TL;dr:** More travel, plus adventures closer to home, and the beginnings of me poking my head up to survey possibilities in the world of the working.

 <ul id="gallery-2" class="gallery">
 	<li>
 		<img src="/-/img/segdehabbatical/austin-toni-price.jpg" alt="">
-		<p>I dragged <a href="https://twitter.com/craigalimo">Craig</a> and <a href="https://twitter.com/_jjphillips">Jayson</a> (kicking and screaming, I assure you) to Austin for a few days for some great music and food. <a href="http://toniprice.net/">Toni Price</a> (pictured above) did not disappoint, 18 years after the first and only other time I saw her live. <a href="http://www.labarbecue.com/">la Barbecue</a> also did not disappoint, though that was more for Craig&#8217;s and Jayson&#8217;s sakes since I&#8217;m <a href="https://instagram.com/p/624S27p5l_/">vegetarian</a> and all.</p>
+		<p>I dragged <a href="https://twitter.com/craigalimo">Craig</a> and <a href="https://twitter.com/_jjphillips">Jayson</a> (kicking and screaming, I assure you) to Austin for a few days for some great music and food. <a href="http://toniprice.net/">Toni Price</a> (pictured above) did not disappoint, 18 years after the first and only other time I saw her live. <a href="http://www.labarbecue.com/">la Barbecue</a> also did not disappoint, though that was more for Craig’s and Jayson’s sakes since I’m <a href="https://instagram.com/p/624S27p5l_/">vegetarian</a> and all.</p>
 	</li>
 	<li>
 		<img src="/-/img/segdehabbatical/oakland-bgc.jpg" alt="">
 		<p>I volunteered as a technical assistant for a coding day for girls ages 8–18 through <a href="http://www.blackgirlscode.com/">Black Girls Code</a>.
 The task was to build <a href="http://segdeha.com/bgc/mygame/">a simple game</a>.
-Preparing for the day, I searched around and wasn&#8217;t able to find any game sprites of Black girl heroes.
+Preparing for the day, I searched around and wasn’t able to find any game sprites of Black girl heroes.
 So, I commissioned <a href="http://musiamure.daportfolio.com/">a designer</a> to create one.
-We used it in the course and I&#8217;ve <a href="https://github.com/segdeha/black-girl-hero-game-sprite">released it for others to use</a>, free of charge.</p>
+We used it in the course and I’ve <a href="https://github.com/segdeha/black-girl-hero-game-sprite">released it for others to use</a>, free of charge.</p>
 	</li>
 	<li>
 		<img src="/-/img/segdehabbatical/paris-eiffel-tower.jpg" alt="">